 Brazil is the second-largest producer of biotech crops in the world with 105 events approved between plants, animals, and microbial events, only behind the United States.
 This report is separated in three major sections: plant biotechnology, animal biotechnology, and microbial biotechnology.
-As of the 2020/2021 crop season, almost the entirety of the Brazilian soybeans, cotton, and corn productions were genetically engineered.
+As of the 2022/2023 crop season, almost the entirety of the Brazilian soybeans, cotton, and corn productions were genetically engineered.
 These are major commodities exported by Brazil, and its participation in the global market on these commodities affect global food availability and prices.
-Brazil has local research and development of biotechnologies.
-Brazilian regulatory framework designates specific responsibilities for different governmental ministries and regulatory agencies.
+Brazil has domestic research and development of biotechnologies, and the Brazilian regulatory framework designates specific responsibilities for different governmental ministries and regulatory agencies.
 The National Technical Biosafety Commission (CTNBio) is a multidisciplinary collegiate body composed of scientists who perform the safety assessments of biotechnologies in Brazil.
 Brazil has a zero-tolerance for imports of unapproved events.
-This report has been updated to include a legal terms table that covers terms for all the three major sections of this report.
 Overall, market acceptance of biotechnology in Brazil is widespread, especially among producers.